Darxo/Hardened/README.md

 - **Duelist** is completely reworked.
 It now only works for one-handed weapons.
 It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies.
 - **Fortified Mind** now grants 30% more Resolve (up from 25%).
 This Bonus is now reduces by 1% for each point of Weight on your Helmet.
 - **Battle Forged** no longer provide any Reach Ignore
-- **Between the Ribs** now also lowers your chance to hit the head by 10% for each surrounding character
+- **Between the Ribs** no longer requires the attack to be of piercing type.
+It now also lowers your chance to hit the head by 10% for each surrounding character
+- **Dagger Mastery** now allows free swapping of any items once per turn (while a dagger is equipped)
 - **Dismantle** has been completely reworked.
 It now grants +40% Armor Damage and 100% more Shield Damage against enemies who have full health.
 - **En Garde** is completely reworked.
 It now grants +15 Melee Skill while it is not your turn.
 It also makes it so **Riposte** is no longer disabled when you get hit or deal a counter attack (so like in Vanilla).
+- **Exploit Opening** is completely reworked.
+It now grants a stacking +10% chance to hit whenever an opponent misses an attack against you.
+Bonus is reset upon landing a hit (just like Fast Adaptation)
-- **Fencer** no longer grants +10 chance to hit or 20% less fatigue cost.
+- **Fencer** no longer grants +10% chance to hit or 20% less fatigue cost.
 It now causes your fencing swords to lose 50% less durability.
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy.
 - **Hybridization** is completely reworked.
 It still grants 10% of your base Ranged Skill as Melee Skill/Defense.
-It now causes piercing type hits to the body to inclict **Arrow to the Knee**, cutting type hits to inflict **Overwhelmed**, blunt type hits to have 50% chance to inflict stagger and 100% to stun a staggered opponent and throwing spears to deal 50% more damage to shields
+It now causes piercing type hits to the body to inclict **Arrow to the Knee**, cutting type hits to inflict **Overwhelmed**, blunt type headshots to inflict stagger and any hit with them to stun a staggered opponent and throwing spears to deal 50% more damage to shields
 - **Inspiring Presence** no longer requires a banner.
 It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
 It now proccs on Round-Start instead of Turn-Start.
 - **Formidable Approach** is completely reworked.
 It now only works for Two-Handed weapons.
 It now grant 15 Melee Skill instead of Reach but only triggers when you are the one moving next to an enemy.
 When your maximum Hitpoints are higher than those of your opponent, it removes confident from them.
 - **King of all Weapons** is now called **Spear Flurry** and is completely reworked.
 It now reduces your damage by 10% but prevents spear attacks from building up any fatigue.
 - **Leverage** is completely reworked.
 It now reduces the Action Point cost of your first polearm attack each turn by 1 for each adjacent ally.
 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight
+- **Offhand Training** no longer raises your Reach to 4
 - **Phalanx** now works even with a **Buckler** and it now also counts allies with a **Buckler** for the effect
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
 It also reduces your armor damage taken by a percentage equal to 40% of your current Initiative (up to a maximum of 40%)
 - **Polearm Mastery** no longer reduces the Action Point cost of 2 handed reach weapons by 1.
 It now grants +15% chance to hit for **Repel** and **Hook**.
 - **Shield Expert** no longer grants 25% increased shield defenses.
-Instead it makes it so enemies will never have Reach Advantage over the shield user.
+It now grants 50% less shield damage taken and it makes it so enemies will never have Reach Advantage over the shield user.
 - **Shield Sergeant** is mostly reworked.
 It still grants **Shieldwall** to all allies at the start of each combat.
 It now causes allies to imitate shield skills for free that you use.
 It also allows you to use **Knock Back** on empty tiles.
 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
+- **Spear Mastery** no longer provides a free spear attack each turn.
+Instead of now grants 15% more Melee Skill while you have Reach Advantage
 - **Student** no longer grants any experience.
 It now grants +1 Perk Point when you reach level 8 instead of level 11.
 - **Sweeping Strikes** is completely reworked: It now grants +3 Melee Defense for every adjacent enemy until the start of your next turn whenever you use a melee attack skill.
 It still requires a two-handed weapon.
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile.
-- **Through the Gaps** is now always active but now lowers your armor penetration by 10% (down from increasing it by 25%)
+- **Through the Gaps** is now always active but now lowers your armor penetration by 10% (down from increasing it by 10%)
-- **Throwing Mastery** no longer grants any throwing type specific hit effects.
+- **Throwing Mastery** is mostly completely reworked.
+It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
 - **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent at least half of your action points by that time.
 - **Wears it well** now grants 50% of combined Mainhand and Offhand Weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest Weight)
 - **Whirling Death** is completely reworked.
 It now grants a new active skill which creates a buff for two turns granting 30% more damage, 2 Reach and 10 Melee Defense to the user.